Our Bilingual School

 Our school motto is- Engaging Minds Together.

 ‘Engaging’ children each and every day in a safe and secure environment is a key focus.
-We know that without children feeling safe they are unable to engage fully with their learning.
-The key to engagement is curiosity and creativity and these are key elements in the children’s explorations and learnings each day at school.
+We know that without students feeling safe they are unable to engage fully with their learning.
+The key to engagement is curiosity and creativity and these are key elements in the students explorations and learnings each day at school.

 ‘Together’ we achieve more.
 The students in isolation will explore but require guidance and scaffolding to excel.
-More can be achieved with a partnership between the child, teacher and parents which truly achieves the greatest outcomes.
+More can be achieved with a partnership between the student, teacher and family which truly achieves the greatest outcomes.

 Through our bilingual education each day our students develop critical and creative thinking, personal and social skills and intercultural understandings.
 Our students are challenged to see their world using an ‘international lens’ and the experiences offered at the school support this.